zkleb-aai/async-chunk-react-next-js/README.md

 ## Features

-- Async chunkings audio recording and chunking in the browser
+- Async chunking audio recording and chunking in the browser
 - Asynchronous transcription using AssemblyAI API
 - Ordered transcript display in real-time
 - Configurable chunk size